Rekihyt/Sifu/LanguageReference.md

 # Language Reference

-## Sifu-Specific Terminology
+## Sifu-Specific Terminology and Grammar

+#### Nouns

-- Terms: a syntax atom like `1`, `"asd"`, or `Foo`.
+- Term - a single atom not a var, separated by whitespace like `1`, `"asd"`, or `Foo`.
-- App, Applications: a concatenated sequence of terms, like `F x 1`
+- Sub-term: a term inside an app, which is the containing term
+- Var - a lowercase word, matches and stores a match-specific key.
+During rewriting, whenever the key is encountered again, it is rewritten to this pattern's val.
+A Var pattern matches anything, including nested patterns.
+It only makes sense to match anything after trying to match something specific, so Vars always successfully match (if there is a Var) after a Key or Subpat match fails.
+- Apps - a list of atoms, nested by parenthesis
-- Ast: an Ast is a specific term data type that is then concatenated into Apps.
-Sifu parses every token as a Term, and Apps can be nested, so together they form an abstract syntax tree.
+- Ast - the Sifu specific data type of the generic Pattern data structure.
+Sifu parses every token as a Token, which is a term with meta-information, and Apps can be nested, so together they form the abstract syntax tree.
-- Pattern: a specification for how to match a particular Ast.
-Patterns and Asts are intimately connected, because to match a nested structure, patterns must be nested in the same way.
-- Ast: A near synonym for Pattern but implies usage as data, not computation.
-It is also a tree, whereas Patterns are more like tries.
+- Pattern - a trie of apps, nested by braces
+- Match
+  1. an expression, either single or multi, of `into : from` where
+    - into is the expression to match into
+    - from is the pattern to match from
+  2. the result of evaluating a match, consisting of selecting and rewriting.
+- Multi match - like match, but with `::` instead and list monad / dot product semantics where all matches of `into` are included on evaluation as an apps.
+- Arrow
+  1. an expression, either single or multi, of `from -> into` where
+    - from is the expression to rewrite from, also called the Key
+    - into is the expression to rewrite into, also called the Value
+  2. an encoding in a pattern that represents an arrow after its insertion in that pattern.
+- Multi arrow - an expression, either single or multi, of `from => into` where all matches of `into` are included on evaluation as an apps.
+- Value - the right side of an arrow, the part rewritten to
+- Commas - special operator that delimits separate keys/arrows in patterns
+- Newline - separates apps, unless before a trailing operator or within a nested paren or brace.
+- Quotes - code surrounded with (`).
+Not evaluated, only treated as data.
+- Ops - a special kind of Term that has different parsing
+- Infix - shorthand for an Op that is user defined
+- Builtin - a builtin operator (there are no keywords).
+Builtins are the only operators with precedence in Sifu.
+This precedence is as follows:
+> semicolons < long match, long arrow < comma < infix < short match, short arrow
+  - Commas and Semis - these delimit separate expressions within a specific level of nesting.
+Commas are high precedence, while Semicolons are low.

+#### Verbs

+- Current scope - the set of all parent patterns and the current but only the current expression and above
+- Select - the first phase during matching when looking up an expression that match keys in the pattern
+- Evaluate - given an expression, match it against the current scope and rewrite to the first match's value.
+Repeats until no match, no value, or the value is equal to the current expression.
-- Return: a shorthand for "evaluate to"
+- Return: a shorthand for "evaluate to after matching from a tag"
 - Function: a nickname for multi-term patterns that start with a constant (the "function" name) and take "arguments" as variables in its subsequent terms.
-- Entry: a definition of a pattern with a value, like `Foo -> Bar`.
-  - Key: the left-hand side (`Foo`)
-  - Val, Value, Body: the right-hand side (`Bar`)
-- Sub-term: a term inside an app, which is the containing term
-- Match: an expression with a pattern that it will be matched with.
-`Foo : Bool` will match `Foo` against the pattern `Bool`, but first needs to match `Bool` until it gets a pattern (like `{True, False}`).

 ---